Southern Madagascar emergency

 Emergency food assistance

 WFP aims to reach one million people with emergency food assistance in the Grand Sud region, where food insecurity levels are highest.
-Since the start of the 2020 lean season in October, WFP has been reaching around 700,000 people per month through general food distributions as well as supplementary nutrition products.
-In 2021, WFP has provided treatment for over 55,000 children under 5 years old in four of the worst affected districts in the south.
+As of May 2021, WFP has been scaling up its response and reaching 700,000 people per month through general food distributions as well as supplementary nutrition products.
+In 2021, WFP has provided treatment for over 111,500 children under 5 years old in six of the worst affected districts in the south.

 Integrating the food security, vulnerability and nutrition assessments of different agencies into a single process that operates from the village to the national level, WFP implements preparedness and early response actions in the country with the National Disaster Management Authority and the national institute of statistics.